dsc-courses/dsc10-notes/src/front.md

-In the zoo of tools used by data scientists, [Python](http://python.org) and [Pandas](http://pandas.pydata.org/) are two of the most popular.
+In the zoo of tools used by data scientists, [Python](http://python.org) and [Pandas](http://pandas.pydata.org/) are two of the most popular animals.
 *Python* is a general purpose programming language known for its simple syntax and its vibrant ecosystem of third-party packages. *Pandas* is a Python package for exploring and analyzing large data sets.
 As a working data scientist,